After esports org taunts opponents with plane banner, players ground rivalry talk

 Still, Khan said he understood why the organizations were keeping kayfabe.

 “I can see how it’s so much fun for the fans,” he told The Post.
-“I can appreciate the orgs building a story line and rivalry.
+“I can appreciate the orgs building a storyline and rivalry.
 I think it makes it fun for the fans involved, as long as they’re respectful.”

 If viewership numbers are any indication, the fans bought into the spectacle.
-The match, a relatively minor contest in the round robin qualifier stage of the event, hit a peak of approximately 808,000 concurrent viewers according to Esports Charts, the highest of the three “Valorant” matchups that day.
-The grand final of a comparable “Counter-Strike: Global-Offensive” event on the same day peaked at around 758,000 concurrent viewers, by comparison.
+The match, a relatively minor contest in the round-robin qualifier stage of the event, hit a peak of approximately 808,000 concurrent viewers according to Esports Charts, the highest of the three “Valorant” matchups that day.
+For comparison, the grand final of a comparable “Counter-Strike: Global-Offensive” event on the same day peaked at around 758,000 concurrent viewers.

 If in the Twitter battle, G2 had the upper hand, a different narrative played out in the server.
 Sentinels won the first map of the best-of-three handily, lost the second in what was broadly viewed as an upset, then won the final map after a near-flawless first half.